-Smart Water - In conjunction with Thames Valley Police, the parish council are able to offer Smart Water at a reduced cost of £8.95 per bottle.
+SMART WATER - In conjunction with Thames Valley Police, the parish council are able to offer Smart Water at a reduced cost of £8.95 per bottle.
 The product is enough solution to mark around 25-30 items.
 Each bottle of Smart Water has a unique forensic code making marked valuables identifiable.
 Smart Water is only visible under UV light.
 It is easy to apply and almost impossible to remove.
 The kit comes with 12 property labels and 2 window labels.
 Recognised by criminals, the “Smart Water thieves beware” signage sends out a warning to any would be thieves.
-The parish council will be purchasing 20 bottles of Smart Water and they will be available to residents on a first come, first served basis.
+The parish council has purchased 20 bottles of Smart Water and they will be available to residents on a first come, first served basis.
 Please contact the clerk to order a bottle.

 EMBERTON COUNTRY PARK – During January, residents may have noticed a survey of the park being undertaken.
 Longdin & Browning Surveys have been appointed on behalf of the Environment Agency to undertake a channel survey of the River Great Ouse as part of updating records for flood risk management purposes.